Programs and partnerships

 Institut Curie Research Centre is part of a rich environment in which it has established academic and institutional collaborations to increase its influence, to pool resources and expertise and to develop its strategic position.
 It is supported by its institutional and university partners and by industries.

-At the national level, the indispensable help of the Ministry of Higher Education, Research and Innovation, the CNRS, Inserm and the universities (Sorbonne University, Université de Paris and Université Paris-Saclay) is to be commended.
+At the national level, the indispensable help of the Ministry of Higher Education, Research and Innovation, the CNRS, Inserm and the universities (Sorbonne University, Université Paris Cité and Université Paris-Saclay) is to be commended.
 Institut Curie is also an associate member of the Université PSL Paris Sciences et Lettres.
 All the research units of the center are associated with at least one of these institutions.

 - In addition to the collaborations developed by each researcher, institutional partnerships have been set up with the CEA and the Institut Pasteur to develop joint projects and share expertise.